lars-reimann/kaggle-downloader/README.md

 2. Get a list of references to kernels:
     ```text
     usage: kaggle-downloader kernel-refs [-h] -c COMPETITIONS -e EXCLUDE -o OUT

     optional arguments:
       -h, --help            show this help message and exit
       -c COMPETITIONS, --competitions COMPETITIONS
-                            JSON file with list of competitions.
+                            File with list of competitions references.
       -e EXCLUDE, --exclude EXCLUDE
-                            JSON file with list of competitions to exclude.
+                            File with list of competitions references to exclude.
 Gets updated with competitions as they are processed.
       -o OUT, --out OUT     Output directory.
     ```
 3. Get kernels themselves:
     ```text
     usage: kaggle-downloader kernels [-h] -k KERNELS -e EXCLUDE -o OUT

     optional arguments:
       -h, --help            show this help message and exit
       -k KERNELS, --kernels KERNELS
-                            Directory with JSON files containing a list of kernels
+                            Directory with files containing a list of kernel references.
       -e EXCLUDE, --exclude EXCLUDE
-                            JSON file with list of kernel to exclude.
+                            File with list of kernel references to exclude.
 Gets updated with kernels as they are processed.
       -o OUT, --out OUT     Output directory.

     ```